Out in the 216: A Shared Perspective

 and we have licensing fees to cover on any outside copyrighted material used.

-We need $40,000 to finish expediently.
+We need $50,000 to finish expediently.

-Please consider a donation this year to the
+Please consider a donation to the

 LGBT Legacy Project